futileskills/ESCPOS-Injector-Documentation-/README.md

 This module is designed for use within the Metasploit Framework.
 To get started, load the module and set the necessary options.

 ### Module Configuration

-Run `show options` to see all available parameters:
+Run `show options` to see all available parameters.
+Note that options may change based on the selected `ACTION`.
 ```
 msf6 > use auxiliary/scanner/misc/esc_pos_printer_command_injector
 msf6 auxiliary(scanner/misc/esc_pos_printer_command_injector) > show options